 A recent survey by Reinsurance News suggested (opens a new window)that it may take up to five years to fully understand the impact that the pandemic will have on the insurance and reinsurance markets.

 What is clear is that COVID-19 is proving to be longer lasting than originally imagined.
 Understanding the impacts is no easy task, but critical for carrier strategies in the immediate and medium term.

 A new dynamic

 Due to a reduction in economic activity following the lockdown, traditional property and casualty claims have been subdued, but this was outweighed by an increase in COVID-19 related claims notifications.
-At the forefront was the entertainment industry as organizers cancelled live events, as well as the movie and other film productions, which were severely disrupted due to the pandemic.
+At the forefront was the entertainment industry as organisers cancelled live events, as well as the movie and other film productions, which were severely disrupted due to the pandemic.

 Courts are still in the process (opens a new window) of deciding on the extent business interruption (BI) policies should respond to the pandemic, but there is also potential for traditional property damage and business interruption claims to occur as factories and businesses restart operations.
 Global supply chains have also been affected during the pandemic, causing further disruption to businesses.

 The life reinsurance sector has not remained unscathed, with the top 20 global reinsurers reporting about $1 billion of COVID-19-related underwriting losses in the first half of the year, according to S&P. The losses arise mainly from a higher mortality rate due to the outbreak, with the majority of the claims from the US.